B-Marshall218/web-sprint-challenge-authentication-and-testing/README.md

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+Tokens are stateless, whereas cookies need to exist on client side and server.
+Seems like JWT are also more flexible in what you can store and can be scalable, as well as slightly faster since it doesn't need to make and verify a call to the api everytime an auth request is sent.

 2. What does `bcrypt` do to help us store passwords in a secure manner.

+Bcrypt allows the users info in the database to be more secure.
+It creates a string of code that represents a users data.
+So even if a hacker, hacks into a data base, all they will see are random strings representing user names, info, passwords, etc.

 3. How are unit tests different from integration and end-to-end testing.

+Unit tests are quicker and give you more specific feedback compared to other tests.
+They are typcially applied throughout the coding process.
+Integration tests are used to test route handlers, end points, and middleware since they test how different parts of the system work together.
+End to end is making sure the entire system  works.

 4. How _Test Driven Development_ changes the way we write applications and tests.

+Test driven development is the concept of writing what you want to test first, then writing the code for the test.
+This is supposed to improve the quality of your code.
+Like creating a test and then learning backwards from there.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.